petershin/liferay-learn/docs/dxp-cloud/latest/en/migrating-to-dxp-cloud/matching-dxp-versions.md

     liferay.workspace.docker.image.liferay=liferay/dxp:7.2.10-dxp-5
     ```

-This ensures that your DXP Cloud environment runs the correct version of Liferay DXP, so you can successfuly upload your data to it.
+This ensures that your Liferay Cloud environment runs the correct version of Liferay DXP, so you can successfuly upload your data to it.

 ## Update the Liferay Service Image in the Repository

 Next, update the Liferay service image in the Liferay service's `LCP.json` file in your repository.
 This requires you to find an up-to-date Docker image compatible with your Liferay installation's version.

-1. Go to DXP Cloud's [Services Changelog](https://help.liferay.com/hc/en-us/sections/360006251311-Services-Changelog) page.
+1. Go to Liferay Cloud's [Services Changelog](https://help.liferay.com/hc/en-us/sections/360006251311-Services-Changelog) page.

 1. Click on the most recent services update at the top of the list.